pystardust/ytfzf/README.md

 ### History

-Toggled on my default.
+On by default.
 If you don't want history, then tweak ytfzf

 	save_history=1                         # 0: history off, 1: history on